pangsm0415/HeW/README.md

 This repository contains an MATLAB implementation of the following paper:

-Shanmin Pang, Jin Ma,  Jianru Xue, Jihua Zhu, and Vicente Ordonez, Deep Feature Aggregation with Heat Diffusion for Image Retrieval, arXiv:1805.08587.
+Shanmin Pang, Jin Ma,  Jianru Xue, Jihua Zhu, and Vicente Ordonez, Deep Feature Aggregation and Image Re-ranking with Heat Diffusion for Image Retrieval, IEEE Transactions on Multimedia, 21(6), 2019, pp 1513-1523.

 If you find this package is useful, please kindly cite our paper as follows:

 @article{pang2018image,
-  title={Deep Feature Aggregation with Heat Diffusion for Image Retrieval}, author={Pang, Shanmin and Ma, Jin and Xue, Jianru and Zhu, Jihua and Ordonez, Vicente}, journal={arXiv preprint arXiv:1805.08587}, year={2018}
+  title={Deep Feature Aggregation with Heat Diffusion for Image Retrieval}, author={Pang, Shanmin and Ma, Jin and Xue, Jianru and Zhu, Jihua and Ordonez, Vicente}, journal={IEEE Transactions on Multimedia}, pages = {1513--1523}, volume = {21}, number = {6}, year={2019}
 }

 This code implements